mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Further Sensor hits count as Hull hits.

 Power PlantPower Plant
-First Hit: The vehicle or drone loses one round’s worth of actions.
+First Hit: The vehicle or drone loses one round's worth of actions.
-Second Hit: The vehicle or drone’s movement is reduced by 50%.
+Second Hit: The vehicle or drone's movement is reduced by 50%.
 Third Hit: The power plant is destroyed, disabling the vehicle and inflicting 1d6 Hull hits on it.